-For Valentine’s Day, try the small or large heart-shaped Boxes of Love with an assortment of chocolates or a Pave chocolate box.
+For Valentine’s Day, try a box of raspberry and rose dark bark; an Envelope of Love filled with a dark chocolate bar; Pave chocolate boxes; or a red crocodile heart-shaped box filled with chocolates, candied fruit peels and a chocolate-dipped strawberry.
 For every other day, the shop offers a variety of bars, barks, drinking chocolates and chocolate-dipped fruits.

 Cacao strongly encourages online shopping or making appointments for in-store shopping due to COVID-19.

 3017 Peachtree Road NW, Suite A150, Atlanta.
 404-228-4023. cacaoatlanta.com/

 Chamberlain’s Chocolate.
 If you can think it, Chamberlain’s can dip it in chocolate.
 Since 1986, Chamberlain’s Chocolate has churned out chocolate products: from gummy bears enrobed in chocolate to traditional house-made ganaches that fill truffles, creams, caramels and toffees.
 They currently offer chocolate-covered Twinkies and even deep-fried onion strings in chocolate.

 For Valentine’s Day, the store offers fondue and dipped fruits, as well as truffle boxes and cake pops.

 Chef Brûlée Chocolates and Gậteaux.
 Natalya and Art Shapiro started making their chocolates in 2008 and now sell their creations in their Roswell shop and ship their chocolate all over the country.
 Gift your sweetheart with a chef’s selection box of brightly-colored chocolates, or build your own, with flavors including salted caramel, espresso and white raspberry.